KrisSiegel/bakula/README.md

 An 'event' in Bakula is any data provided to the service via POSTing to the
 ```/event``` endpoint.
 Bakula can process a single event, or multiple events,
 in one call to the API.
 The call to the API must be a ```multipart/form-data```
-request, with a payload containing a 'topic' field as well as additional
+request, with a payload containing a 'topic' field along with one or more
-fields denoting the event objects.
+fields containing files.
+Each file uploaded to the ```/event``` endpoint is
+an individual event object passed to all registered containers.

 An event object can be absolutely anything.
 These event objects are passed directly
 to the containers for processing.
 Two common patterns for events are: